wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 <img alt="wis2box-ui-data.png" src="../../assets/img/wis2box-ui-data.png" width="600">

 !!! question
-    What is last timestamp in UTC for which the Malawi station "Bilira" received data ?
+    What is last timestamp in UTC for which the Malawi station "Bilira" received data?

 ## wis2box API